 It seems inevitable that more and more retailers will begin to embrace the notion that the answer has to be both — they need a friction-free buyer experience and a robust fraud detection and protection strategy.
 Mary Meeker, who for years at Kleiner Perkins presented an annual, closely watched recap of the most import internet trends, this year laid out the requirements for an ecommerce technology stack.

-Among the eight key pillars she listed was fraud prevention.
+Among the eight key pillars she listed was Merchant Fraud Prevention.
 In fact, she used Signifyd as the example.
 It seems unlikely that her choice of a guaranteed fraud provider was an accident, because guaranteed fraud prevention solves the very conundrum the eMarketer work exposed.

 In another indication of the growing prominence of fraud protection as a customer-experience differentiator, ecommerce platform Magento recently published a how-to guide for retailers that want to improve their online checkout experience.
 Among the half dozen recommendations in “6 Key Components of a Better Checkout Experience,” was a chapter stressing the importance of both improving the customer experience and protecting the business from fraud.